 - We provide Humane Education programs in Carbon County schools and to other youth groups to help youngsters take proper care of pets and avoid problems like dog bites.
 We also regularly provide adult information about good pet care, pet behavior issues, and more.

 - We advise people about what to do when they see animal mistreatment.
 We encourage and support local law enforcement when they receive calls about abused or neglected animals.

 - The distribution of pet food to the three county food banks helps to ensure our local pets don’t go hungry.

 - Our Hay Bank helps financially struggling families with hay to feed their horses before starvation or abandonment becomes the only option.

 BHA is the only animal welfare organization in Carbon County.
 Since inception, we have always been responsive and nimble in our programming to address the needs of area animals and the people who care for area animals.
 This is our mission and one the community has come to rely on.
-One prime example is local officials and animal advocates agree Carbon County needs animal control services.
+One prime example is educating local officials and animal advocates about Carbon County’s need for animal control services.
 Beartooth Humane Alliance has adopted the long-term goal of assisting local authorities in providing solutions for the many animal control issues in our communities including pets found homeless until they can be reunited with their owners or in cases of neglect.
 Although BHA does not have the authority to act in a law enforcement or animal control capacity we will continue to shelter unclaimed, adoptable animals through BHA’s foster care program until a new home may be found.

 While we continually plan for long-term needs, we can do a great deal now to help suffering animals, give homeless animals a chance at permanent loving homes, and prevent the births of unwanted litters.
 We have and will continue to accomplish much for the betterment of the animals with the continued support of our community.